This article was originally published on Aug. 23, 2022 and has been updated on Jan. 9, 2023 to reflect the Court of Appeal's decision.

 It is common for construction project owners to finance projects through multiple mortgages, especially in times of rising construction costs.
 However, when an insolvency situation arises, holdback priority claims from contractors and subcontractors are particularly complex when there are multiple building mortgages involved.
-The Ontario Superior Court (Commercial List) provided new clarity in this regard in its April 29, 2022 decision in BCIMC Construction Fund Corp. et al. v 33 Yorkville Residences Inc. et al., 2023 ONCA 1 has affirmed that lien claimants are entitled to priority only to the extent of any deficiency in the project owner's holdback, regardless of the number of registered mortgages on the property improved.
+In dismissing the lien claimants' appeal, the Ontario Court of Appeal in BCIMC Construction Fund Corp. et al. v 33 Yorkville Residences Inc. et al., 2023 ONCA 1 has affirmed that lien claimants are entitled to priority only to the extent of any deficiency in the project owner's holdback, regardless of the number of registered mortgages on the property improved.

 This case involved three lien claimants who provided services/materials to the owner of a condominium development project at 33 Yorkville Ave. in Toronto, Ontario.
 The condominium development project owner subsequently became insolvent and subject to receivership.
 The condominium property was sold pursuant to an order of the Court and a dispute arose as to how the lien claimants were to receive the distribution proceeds.

 The lien claimants were unpaid as the condominium development project owner did not retain the required statutory holdback.
 Under section 22(1) of Ontario's Construction Act (the "Act"), a construction project owner must retain a 10 per cent holdback for each (potential) lien claimant:

 Each payer upon a contract or subcontract under which a lien may arise shall retain a holdback equal to 10 per cent of the price of the services or materials as they are actually supplied under the contract or subcontract until all liens that may be claimed against the holdback have expired or been satisfied, discharged or otherwise provided for under this Act.